 Unclassified Complex-

 O. schlechteri: A tetraploid species (2n = 48, HHKK) which is widely distributed in Indonesia (Irian Jaya) and Papua New Guinea.
-A species which can grow either under full or partial shade.
+A species that can grow either under full or partial shade.

-O. coarctata: It is also a tetraploid species commonly found in coastal areas of South Asia having 2n = 48 and genome of KKLL.
+O. coarctata: It is also a tetraploid species commonly found in coastal areas of South Asia having 2n = 48 and a genome of KKLL.
 Due to having genes for salt tolerance, changes in the morphology have occurred, developing rough, erect leaves, and glands to secrete salts.
 So, it can survive in brackish waters (Mondal and Henry, 2018).

-Table-1: Genetic Composition, chromosome number, Distribution and useful traits along with QTLs – extended version of the table resented by (Mondal and Henry, 2018)
+Table-1: Genetic Composition, chromosome number, Distribution, and useful traits along with QTLs – an extended version of the table resented by (Mondal and Henry, 2018)